 We are advocates for children and have a strong commitment to child safety and establishing and maintaining a child safe environment.
-Children's safety and wellbeing are paramount at our service.
-We embed the National Principles for Child Safe Organisations and promotee a culture of safety and wellbeing to minimise the risk of child abuse or harm to children whilst promoting children's sense of security and belonging.
-[NQF October 2023]
+Our Child Safe Environment Policy embeds a culture of safety and wellbeing within our service to minimise the risk of child abuse or harm to children whilst promoting children's sense of security and belonging.